JonasAlmaas/QualityOfLife/README.md

 ## Snap to world axes
 **Snap to world axes lets you select something and move it to one or more world axes, you can also snap to the active object axes.**

-To use this feature make sure to be in either `OJECT` or `EDIT` mode and press `This key-bind`.
+To use this feature make sure to be in either `OBJECT` or `EDIT` mode and press `This key-bind`.
 After that, select the axes you wish to snap to.
 If you want to snap to the object's axes instead, press `This key-bind` or who knows, do something else.
 This will only work after entering normal snap to world axes mode.
 Or who knows, maybe it will just work.

 <!-- Contact Info -->
 ## Author Contact Information